 Students are required to seek advising every semester by Faculty Advisors regarding coursework, program policies and procedures, and assistance with other educational or career needs.
-To assure students meet with his or her Faculty Advisor, advising holds are placed on student accounts each semester.
+To assure students meet with their Faculty Advisor, advising holds are placed on student accounts each semester.